-Project Conceptual Framework

-Paper topic Summary of tentative decisions

-CONTACT(S) Daniela Marciniak dmarciniak@ifrs.org +44 207 246 6966
+Project Conceptual Framework Paper topic Summary of tentative decisions CONTACT(S) Daniela Marciniak dmarciniak@ifrs.org +44 207 246 6966 This paper has been prepared for discussion at a public meeting of the International Accounting Standards

-amarciniak@irrs.org

 This paper has been prepared for discussion at a public meeting of the International Accounting Standards Board (the Board) and does not represent the views of the Board or any individual member of the Board.
 Comments on the application of IFRS[®] Standards do not purport to set out acceptable or unacceptable application of IFRS Standards.
 Technical decisions are made in public and reported in IASB[®] Update.